opnfv/opnfvdocs/docs/release/overview.rst

 The Dovetail project will provide a test framework and methodology able to be used on any NFV platform, including an agreed set of test cases establishing an evaluation criteria for exercising an OPNFV compatible system.
-The Dovetail project has begun establishing the test framework and will provide a preliminary methodology for the Colorado release.
+The Dovetail project has begun establishing the test framework and will provide a preliminary methodology for the Danube release.
 Work will continue to develop these test cases to establish a stand alone compliance evaluation solution in future releases.